 The Fund is authorized to issue an unlimited number of Preferred Shares.
-Holders of Preferred Shares are entitled to receive fixed, cumulative preferential quarterly cash distributions of \$0.13125 per share.
+Holders of Preferred Shares are entitled to receive fixed, cumulative preferential quarterly cash distributions of \$0.175 per share (increased from \$0.13125 per share effective June 30, 2023).
 The Preferred Shares rank in priority to the Class A Shares with respect to the payment of distributions and the repayment of capital out of the portfolio on the dissolution, liquidation or winding up of the Fund.

-All Preferred Shares outstanding on June 30, 2023 are scheduled to be redeemed by the Fund on that date, subject to extension for successive terms of up to five years as determined by the Board of Directors.
+All Preferred Shares outstanding on June 30, 2028 are scheduled to be redeemed by the Fund on that date, subject to extension for successive terms of up to five years as determined by the Board of Directors.
 The redemption price payable by the Fund for a Preferred Share on that date will be equal to the lesser of (i) \$10.00 plus any accrued and unpaid distributions thereon, and (ii) the Net Asset Value of the Fund on that date divided by the number of Preferred Shares then outstanding.
+On April 26, 2023, the Board of Directors has extended the maturity date of the Fund for an additional 5-year term to June 30, 2028.